Alternative drive concepts and their practical application in logistics

 Battery-powered vehicles

-One thing is certain; the electric motor, whether powered by batteries or a hydrogen fuel cell, is the future.
-DACHSER is already running its first battery-powered vehicles as part of the city logistics projects in Stuttgart, Berlin and Hamburg.
+One thing is certain: the electric motor, whether powered by batteries or a hydrogen fuel cell, is the future.
+DACHSER is already running its first battery-powered vehicles as part of city logistics projects in Stuttgart, Berlin and Hamburg.
 However, with ranges of only 200 kilometres, these vehicles are still quite limited.
-In the near future, it seems technically possible yet still difficult to quantify economically, that battery-powered trucks will be used for regional distribution covering a range of roughly 450 kilometres.
-Additionally, Germany is testing a method of powering electric vehicles via overhead power lines on the “eHighway” on the A1 motorway near the city of Lübeck.
+As much as it may seem technically possible that battery-powered trucks will be used for regional distribution covering a range of roughly 450 kilometres in the near future, it remains very difficult to quantify this economically.
+On the other hand, Germany is testing a method of powering electric vehicles via overhead power lines on the “eHighway” on the A1 motorway near the city of Lübeck.

-Researchers are also looking into options for powering truck engines with natural gas, in the form of either compressed natural gas (CNG) or liquefied natural gas (LNG).
+Researchers are also looking into options for powering truck engines with natural gas, in the form of either compressed natural gas (CNG) or liquified natural gas (LNG).
 However, there are no major climate benefits from using fossil-based natural gas.
-Only bio-CNG and bio-LNG are considered intermediate technologies but their economic feasibility and suitability for everyday use vary greatly within the EU, necessitating a case-by-case evaluation.
+Only BioCNG and BioLNG are considered intermediate technologies, but their economic feasibility and suitability for everyday use vary greatly within the EU, necessitating a case-by-case evaluation.

 Fuel cells